abbyfincher/Participation_Posts/Audit_Of_Habits.md

 ## One Strength

-- Mapping out, roughly, how I want the paper to go.
-Write now, go back and edit later.
-Usually letting myself freely write and going back to make changes ends in a decent paper that I can comfortably turn in.
-I also keep a good record of my resources.
-Losing resources would be my worst nightmare since most of them are scientific journals and finding a specific one again is hard and next to impossible.
-I bookmark them in my browser and download a PDF version if its available.
+- Write now, go back and edit later.
+Usually letting myself to write freely so I don't get bogged down with a strict idea and pure data then going back to make changes by adding things or deleting things.
+The stress level is less and I don't get as frustrated.